pfrendl/coord_conv/README.md

 ![uniform_split](https://user-images.githubusercontent.com/6968154/193356154-11ebbf4e-dba0-4f5c-96ab-b877d31aea3a.png)
 ![quadrant_split](https://user-images.githubusercontent.com/6968154/193356165-624545b7-d590-4b45-b5bd-04a199a1a14e.png)

 CoordConv seems to be disadvantageous when downsampling is involved, and none of the models can solve the quadrant split experiment.
-Moreover, regular convolution perfroms much better than indicated by Uber.
+Moreover, regular convolution perfroms quite well in the overfitting task and the uniform split task.